Trending Chinese Slang

 - XSWL (笑死我了)

 The Chinese slang, XSWL, is from the acronym “xiào sǐ wǒ le ” in pinyin.
-The literal meaning of XSWL is “laugh to death” which refer to something is so funny and hilarious, so the person is laughing so hard.
+The literal meaning of XSWL is “laugh to death” which refer to something so funny and hilarious, that the person is laughing so hard.

 他刚才说的笑话很好笑， XSWL！(tā gāng cái shuō de xiào huà hěn hǎo xiào, xiào sǐ wǒ le) The joke he just said was funny.
 I laugh to death (hilarious).

-HHH(哈哈哈) is also acronym from “hahaha” in pinyin.
+HHH(哈哈哈) is also an acronym for “hahaha” in pinyin.
 It’s the LOL in English.

 我以为我的手机不见了， 后来发现， 手机我就拿在手上呢, HHH。(wǒ yǐ wéi wǒ de shǒu jī bù jiàn le, hòu lái fā xiàn, shǒu jiē wǒ jiù ná zài shǒu shang ne.)(I thought my cellphone is missing.
 I realized later that I was just holding it in my hand, HHH)